BreloomBoom/une-placements/README.md

 # une-placements

-A simple script which assigns clinical schools to students based on their preferences and availabilities.
+A simple script which assigns clinical schools and pathways to students based on their preferences.

 ## Adding Schools